HP Expands Ocean Plastics Program

 New washing line in Haiti helps reduce ocean-bound plastic.

 HP has invested $2 million in a new plastic washing line in Haiti that produces clean, high-quality recycled plastic for use in HP products, including Original HP ink cartridges and the company’s sustainable PC portfolio.
 This also opens up new markets for the Haiti team.
-As of today, the washing line is fully functioning, thanks to the local Haiti engineering team and HP partner, STG Group of Germany.
+As of today, the washing line is fully functioning thanks to the combined efforts and deep collaboration with Lavergne (HP’s plastics transformer), ECSSA (local Haiti recycler) and STF Group (the manufacturer of the washing line).

 HP has been reducing ocean-bound plastic in Haiti since 2016, and these efforts have already diverted approximately 1.7 million lbs (771 metric tons) of plastic materials—or more than 60 million bottles— preventing this plastic from reaching waterways and oceans.
 Of that, more than 485,000 lbs (220 metric tons) have been diverted from oceans and are being upcycled into Original HP ink cartridges.